open-telemetry/opentelemetry-js-contrib/CONTRIBUTING.md

 ### Running the tests

-The `opentelemetry-js` project is written in TypeScript.
+The `opentelemetry-js-contrib` project is written in TypeScript.

 - `npm install` to install dependencies.
 - `npm run compile` compiles the code, checking for type errors.